 With far too many additional initiatives to list here, this French Wikipedia article provides a more complete accounting of Bourgeois’ busy activities during the final 15 years of his life (he died in 1976).

 After reading about this man’s many career accomplishments, I was keenly interested to hear the observations of a member of Pierre Bourgeois’ own family so as to gain a greater understanding of him as an individual.
-Asking his grandson Emmanuel to provide those aspects seemed the perfect opportunity — and he was kind enough to agree to an interview.
+Asking his grandson Emmanuel to provide those aspects seemed the perfect opportunity — and he was kind enough to grant an interview.
 Highlights of our very interesting discussion are presented below.
 (Note: Mr. Jourquin-Bourgeois’ remarks have been translated from French into English.)

 EJ-B: I would say that his taste for the arts was passed on to him by his father, the journalist Henri Bourgeois, who from a very early age had exposed his son to the theatre and to musical performances.

-As for his attraction to the business world, that undoubtedly came from Frank Jay Gould, the American multi-millionaire hotelier who also owned a large advertising group in the 1920s in France — and with whom my grandfather worked for several years.
+As for his attraction to the business world, that undoubtedly came from Frank Jay Gould, the American multi-millionaire hotelier who also owned a large advertising group in the 1920s in France — and for whom my grandfather worked for several years.
 In 1929 Mr. Gould, who had just acquired the Palais de la Méditerranée in Nice on the French Riviera, entrusted him with the creation of the menus for the inaugural events celebrating the new era at the property.

 Clever as well as creative, my grandfather had the idea to produce these special-occasion menus and print them on colored 78-rpm discs.
 This was something completely unheard of, and it revealed his twin passions for the business world and for the music industry.